 There’s no doubt that staying on-property has its perks on a Disney vacation.
 But, if you’re willing to stay off property, you’ll get to get more luxury, larger rooms, or a beautiful resort as a trade off.
 Using your Chase Ultimate Rewards can be a great way to pay for it.
 And, just like the flights, you’ll get 1.25 cents per point in value for your hotel booking.

-Note: Chase doesn’t offer hotels owned by Disney and never given a reason for it.
+Note: Chase doesn’t offer hotels owned by Disney and has never given a reason for it.

 Value Per Point: 1.25 cents per point